 - Defective blade— if the saw blade does not perform its intended function, it can fracture and send debris flying into the operator’s face or body.
 Others in the area around the saw may also be injured by flying pieces of metal if they are in the path of the objects when the blade fails.

 - Device alterations— an employer may alter a circular saw after purchase in order to make it more efficient for its intended use.
-Such alteration may compromise safety, however, putting an employee at risk of injury.
+(Examples would include removing the safety guard or base plate) Such alteration may compromise the safety, however, putting an employee at risk of injury.

-The most commonly associated injury linked to circular saws is the loss of fingers or a hand, but there are a number of injuries that may result from the saw’s failure or a poor design.
+The most commonly associated injury linked to circular saws is the loss of fingers or a hand, but there are a number of injuries that may result from the saw’s failure or poor design of the power tool.
 These can include the following.

 - Crushed limbs or digits— it is possible for the circular saw to crush the operator’s hand or fingers when it fails rather than removing the affected body parts.

 - Injuries to the eyes— if the safety guard or kickback dog fails, projectiles can cause injury to the eyes.
 In some cases, the worker may be blinded.

 - Facial injuries— blade fractures, explosions, projectiles, and other failures can send materials into the victim’s face.
 This may result in permanent scars, disfigurement, and blunt force trauma.